Last Updated on

 Well, so did mine, and that’s why I spent two days, totaling over 6 solid hours of researching CBD manufacturers and brands to try to find the highest quality, most pure product so that I could run a test myself.

 I wanted to see if CBD would help out a 30 year old man who worked out 6 days a week, 1-2 hours per session, incorporating a wide variety of heavy compound lifts and higher volume isolation exercises.
+The motivating factor here is to reduce overall pain and increase healing.

 After digging through endless sub-Reddits, Amazon product pages, forum posts and company blogs I settled on Endoca as my supplier for my experiment.

-Why I Chose Endoca
+Best Organic CBD Brand: Why I Chose Endoca

 There are a lot of scammy companies in the CBD industry.
 Whenever something blows up in popularity like this you can be sure there will be more than a few unscrupulous businessmen looking to turn a quick buck.